 The buffer may look like a paperweight, but without one your rifle is effectively an awkward, single-shot rifle.

-A heavier H2 buffer takes longer to move, slows down more quickly and minimizes the ‘punch’ of the recoil while still maintaining the rifles function.
+A heavier H2 buffer takes longer to move, slows down more quickly, and minimizes the ‘punch’ of the recoil while still maintaining the function of the rifle.

 Having too much weight in the buffer can cause the rifle to short stroke, as the rifle’s gas system may not have the necessary power to cycle the heavier buffer (causing inconsistent extraction and ejection)